Hannah-Hiltz/pcp-panel-intelligence/README.md

 This project sits at the intersection of data science, health equity, and structural sociology.

 The standard chronic care management model treats non-adherence as an individual behavior problem.
-This project treats it as a structural one — income, housing stability, food security, and device access all appear as features in the risk model because they are causal, not correlational.
+This project treats it as a structural one.
+Income, housing stability, food security, and device access all appear as features in the risk model because they are causal, not correlational.
 A patient who cannot afford food is unlikely to afford their medications; a patient without transportation cannot easily make follow-up appointments; a patient without a wearable cannot be flagged by a sensor-dependent model.

 The equity audit in notebook 03 tests whether the model performs equally well across income quintiles.
 The longitudinal analysis in notebook 04 quantifies how much faster Q1 patients deteriorate.
 The equity ROI analysis in notebook 05 shows that closing the device access gap is simultaneously the most equitable *and* the most financially valuable intervention in the program.